dmlc/xgboost/doc/gpu/index.rst

 The quantile finding algorithm also uses some amount of working device memory.
 It is able to operate in batches, but is not currently well optimised for sparse data.

-If you are getting out-of-memory errors on a big dataset, try the `external memory version <../tutorials/external_memory.html>`_.
+If you are getting out-of-memory errors on a big dataset, try the :doc:`external memory version </tutorials/external_memory>`.

 Developer notes
 ===============